The probabilistic world: Quantum field theory

-\subsubsection{Fermionic quantum field theory with interactions}
+\subsection{Fermionic quantum field theory with interactions}

-The question arises which interesting quantum models can find a representation as a probabilistic cellular automaton.
+As we have shown in sect.~\ref{sec:probabilistic_celluar_automata}, all local probabilistic cellular automata describe quantum systems.
 Examples of simple probabilistic cellular automata discussed so far are the clock system in sect.~\ref{sec:clock_systems} or the two-dimensional diagonal Ising models in sect.~\ref{sec:free_particles_in_two_dimensions}, \ref{sec:complex_structure}.
+In the inverse direction, the question arises which interesting quantum models can find a representation as a probabilistic cellular automaton.
+Free massless fermions are too simple for an implementation of many interesting properties of quantum field theories.
+One would like to have at least a model with interactions.
 In this section we present a probabilistic cellular automaton that describes an interacting fermionic quantum field theory in two dimensions.
-In particular, we will discuss a model with Lorentz symmetry that corresponds to a particular type of Thirring model.
+We discuss a model with Lorentz symmetry in the naive continuum limit.
+It corresponds to a particular type of discretized Thirring model.

+We first formulate this model as a generalized Ising model.
+This approach opens the possibility to investigate its properties by standard classical statistical methods for Ising type models, as numerical simulations or renormalization group approaches.
+Second, we express its step evolution operator in terms of fermionic annihilation and creation operators~\cite{FQFTPCA}.
+This results in an equivalent picture as a discrete fermionic quantum field theory.
+The bit-fermion map which represents the model by a Grassmann functional integral becomes plausible, even though we postpone an explicit construction to later parts of this work.